Looking for a business loan

 The QR Code will be created based on the following parameters:

-Under the GST law, the e-invoicing system is compulsory from 1st October 2020 for those taxpayers having an aggregate turnover of more than Rs.500 crore in any previous financial years, starting from 2017-18.
+Under the GST law, the e-invoicing was compulsory from 1st October 2020 for those taxpayers having an aggregate turnover of more than Rs.500 crore in any previous financial years, starting from 2017-18.

-Further from 1st January 2021, this extends to businesses with an annual turnover of more than Rs.100 crore in any previous financial years, starting from 2017-18.
-The government recently extended the e-invoicing applicability to businesses having more than Rs 20 crore turnover w.e.f 1st April 2022.
+Further from 1st January 2021, this extended to businesses with an annual turnover of more than Rs.100 crore in any previous financial years, starting from 2017-18.
+In the next phase, the government extended the e-invoicing applicability to businesses having more than Rs 20 crore turnover w.e.f 1st April 2022.

-Thus, all those taxpayers will be required to issue invoices under the e-invoicing system in respect of B2B tax invoices, credit notes and debit notes.
+Thus, all those taxpayers are required to issue invoices under the e-invoicing system in respect of B2B tax invoices, credit notes and debit notes.

 The e-invoicing system also requires invoices printed to have a space for QR codes.
 In the case of exports and RCM supplies, since tax invoices are required to be issued, the QR code shall also be applicable.